I believe anyone can hire amazing people—recruiting takes time and effort but I don't think it's an exclusive skill that only few people have.

 I have known people over the years who put on a big chase to recruit someone.
 They put a ton of energy and work into getting someone to say yes.
 The hunt is intense.
 The value is clearly communicated simply by how much work the recruiter is putting into things.
 But the moment the candidate says yes, the employer moves on to their next conquest.

-They collect people, simply because the chase and collection is fun.
-Don’t be a collector.
+They collect people, simply because the chase and collection are fun.
+Don't be a collector.

 Instead, invest deeply in your existing staff.
 Especially the top performers.
 Because not only are they a great component of your recruiting, but because people will reach out to them to get the inside scoop.